simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

-![alt text](pics/ARM_MBED_SW_HLD_0001_cfstore_lld_fig_incremental_write_ops.jpg "unseen title text") **Figure 10.
+![alt text](pics/ARM_MBED_SW_HLD_0001_cfstore_lld_fig_incremental_write_ops.jpg "unseen title text") **Figure 12.
 Sequence of incremental write operations.**

-Figure 10 illustrates how the incremental write TLV is used in conjunction with the full TLV to support seeking wlocation:
+The figure above illustrates how the incremental write TLV is used in conjunction with the full TLV to support seeking wlocation:

 - When a KV is opened for reading and writing, space for a new full TLV representation of the KV is reserved in the delta slot.
 See (1) in the figure.
     - Upon opening, the header fields, key name and size of the KV are known, so these data can be created and stored in flash.
 The setting of the